Egor3148/PKG_2023-24/Lab_6_universal/readme.txt

-This is lab 6 version which is supposed to get the templates from the .3ds files.
+This is lab 6 version which is supposed to get the templates from the .3dc files.

-At the current time it's not working properly, fixing in process
+The examples can be found in the "Templates" folder